William R. Rhodes

-William R. "Bill" Rhodes (born August 15, 1935) is an American banker and philanthropist.
-Rhodes is President and CEO of William R. Rhodes Global Advisors, LLC which he founded in 2010.
-Having stepped back from full time responsibilities with Citi after more than 53 years with the institution.
-He most recently served as senior advisor, senior vice chairman and senior international officer of Citigroup and Chairman, President & CEO of Citibank, N.A.
+William Reginald "Bill" Rhodes (born August 15, 1935) is an American banker and philanthropist.
+Rhodes is president and CEO of William R. Rhodes Global Advisors, LLC which he founded in 2010.
+Having stepped back from full-time responsibilities with Citi after more than 53 years with the institution.
+He most recently served as senior advisor, senior vice chairman and senior international officer of Citigroup and chairman, president & CEO of Citibank, N.A.
 He held various senior executive positions at Citi from 1957 until his retirement from Citigroup on April 30, 2010.
 Subsequent to his retirement, he continued to serve as a senior advisor to Citi from 2010 through 2017.

 Early life and education

-William Reginald Rhodes was born August 15, 1935 in New York City, New York to parents Edward R. Rhodes and Elsie Rhodes.
+Rhodes was born August 15, 1935, in New York City, to parents Edward R. Rhodes and Elsie Rhodes.
 He attended secondary school at Northfield Mount Hermon School in Northfield, Massachusetts.
-After graduating from high school in 1953, Rhodes enrolled at Brown University, where he earned a Bachelor of Arts degree in History, graduating with the class of 1957.
+After graduating from high school in 1953, Rhodes enrolled at Brown University, where he earned a Bachelor of Arts degree in history, graduating with the class of 1957.

 Brown University presented Rhodes with an honorary Doctorate of Humane Letters (L.H.D.) on May 29, 2005.
 In 1969 he earned the Executive Award from the Graduate School of Credit and Financial Management at the Amos Tuck School of Business Administration of Dartmouth College.